 If you are proposing to operate a sports ground or regulated

-stand, please contact us (link to contact details) at the earliest
+stand, please contact us by e-mailing email@example.com at the

 To apply for a general safety certificate you must be the person